bitwalker/exrm/README.md

 This project's goal is to make releases with Elixir projects a breeze.
 It is composed of a mix task, and all build files required to successfully take your Elixir project and perform a release build.
 All you have to do to get started is the following:

 NOTE: exrm currently defaults to using version 6.0 of ERTS, which corresponds to Erlang R17.
-If you need to use the 5.10.x version of ERTS, make sure you pass the `--erts <version>` parameters to `mix release`!
+If you need to use the 5.10.x version of ERTS, make sure you pass the `--erts <version>` parameter to `mix release`!

-#### Add `exrm` as a dependency to your project
+#### Add exrm as a dependency to your project

 ```elixir
   defp deps do